-Supply of electricity generated by a retailer
+4.4 Supply of electricity generated by a retailer

-If you are a retailer and you have supplied electricity generated by you that meets the definition of a liable acquisition as defined by clause 10(2)(a) of Schedule 4A to the Act for the ESS and clause 90(2)(a) of Schedule 4A to the Act for the PDRS you must report this supply as a liable acquisition.
+If you are a retailer, in the 'Inputs - Supply of generation' worksheet enter your supply of generation which includes supplies of electricity generated by you.
+These liable acquisitions are defined by clause 10(2)(a) of Schedule 4A to the Act for the ESS and clause 90(2)(a) of Schedule 4A to the Act for the PDRS.
+You should not include electricity generated by you and later acquired by the Market Operator through the NEM (e.g. the generation of electricity from a coal fired power station that is supplied to the Market Operator).